 Negatives?
-They've long gone and only these tatty 8 x 10 prints remain.
+All of this has long gone and only these tatty 8 x 10 prints have survived.

 I'm sure I've more photos somewhere and when I come across them I'll add them here with these low reolution copies.